Jordanbarker/jordanbarker.github.io/marathon.md

 ## Injuries

+Running injuries are extremely common in marathon runners.
+Higher training volumes generally increases the injury risk among runners with amateuers being more susceptible to injuries as they increase mileage and are less likely to follow proper a strength training program.

 > "Out of 300 runners, 126 (42%) reported at least one injury during the training period.
 > The most common injuries included medial tibial stress syndrome (24%), iliotibial band syndrome (19%), and plantar fasciitis (15%).
 > Injury incidence was significantly higher in runners exceeding 50 km/week without strength training (p=0.03).
 > Participants who followed structured warm-up and strength training routines had a 35% lower injury rate (p=0.01).
 > Footwear replacement within 500-700 km was associated with reduced injury occurrence (p=0.04)."
 > <div class="source"> [Injury Incidence and Prevention Strategies Among Amateur Marathon Runners: A Prospective Cohort Study](https://www.icr-heart.com/article/injury-incidence-and-prevention-strategies-among-amateur-marathon-runners-a-prospective-cohort-study-2510/#:~:text=analysis%20included%20chi,marathon%20runners%20are%20at%20a) </div>

+> 9 out of 10 reported a running related injury or illness symptom at some time during the 16-week study period (n = 161)
+> <div class="source"> [Running Themselves Into the Ground?
+Incidence, Prevalence, and Impact of Injury and Illness in Runners Preparing for a Half or Full Marathon](https://pubmed.ncbi.nlm.nih.gov/31213161/#:~:text=Results%3A%20%20Of%20the%20161,of%20illness%20symptoms%20peaked%20at) </div>

+> Running-related injuries were reported in 53.6% (n = 28) of elite runners and 34.6% of recreational runners (n = 254)
+> <div class="source"> [Exploring the Relationship between Running-Related Technology Use and Running-Related Injuries: A Cross-Sectional Study of Recreational and Elite Long-Distance Runners](https://pmc.ncbi.nlm.nih.gov/articles/PMC10970008/#sec3-healthcare-12-00642) </div>

+> 75% of elite marathon runners reported running-related musculoskeletal pain in the last 12 months (n = 199)
+> <div class="source"> [PREVALENCE OF MUSCULOSKELETAL PAIN IN MARATHON RUNNERS WHO COMPETE AT THE ELITE LEVEL](https://pubmed.ncbi.nlm.nih.gov/26900507/#:~:text=presence%2C%20location%20and%20intensity%20of,musculoskeletal%20pain) </div>